 - Inadequate break time for workers

-Any of these things can lead to accidents on the job that can cause injuries and even deaths.
+Any of these things, and many others, can lead to accidents on the job that can cause injuries and even deaths.

 Protection Under the Jones Act

 If you work as a seaman and your injury or sickness was at least in part caused by an employer’s negligence, you are protected by the Jones Act.
-You have a right to file a claim for compensation.
+You have a right to file a compensation claim.

 The Jones Act can help you get money to pay for your current and future medical bills, for lost wages and lost future earnings, and for more intangible expenses like the pain and suffering you endured because of the accident you experienced.